G-ram/HAWK/README.md

 ### 3.1 Meaning of Identifiers/Variables

-Identifiers are names which can refer to functions, variables, and table fields.
+Identifiers are names which can refer to functions and variables.
 Each identifier is a string consisting of digits, letters, and underscores, and has to start with a letter.

 Variables are storage locations that contain values.
 Depending on where in a program variables are initialized, they are either global or local to a particular scope.
 See Storage Scope for more details.